IvanKolchanov/ImageToSymbols1.0/README.md

      6. Set up lower border for ' ' symbol
      7. Read the instruction
      8. Return to default settings

   Output menu:
-    The instructions for the main menu are quite clear, but there are a few hidden commands for 1. menu screen Console.WriteLine("After submitting a photo for the convertion while viewing it is possible to change the image in a few ways:
+    The instructions for the main menu are quite clear, but there are a few hidden commands for 1. menu screen
+      * After submitting a photo for the convertion while viewing it is possible to change the image in a few ways:
       * pressing F allows the user to change the brightness of the image
       * pressing I allows the user to change the output into inverse mode (inverse brightness, color)
       * pressing 1 puts the conversion into symbol mode (default mode)